-1 Introduction
+1. Introduction

-been studied by many researchers.
-For example, its multiplicative fragment (MLL) is NP-complete [16], and its multiplicative-additive fragment (MALL) is PSPACE-complete [25].
-But the complexity of its multiplicativeexponential fragment (MELL) is still unknown.
+Since the beginning of linear logic [7], the complexity of the decision problem of its various fragments has been studied by many researchers.
+For example, its multiplicative fragment (MLL) is NP-complete [16], and its multiplicative-additive fragment (MALL) is PSPACE-complete [27].
+But the complexity of its multiplicative-exponential fragment (MELL) is still unknown.
 In fact, it is an open problem whether that logic is decidable.
-Finally, the multiplicative-additive-exponential fragment, i.e., full propositional linear logic (LL) is undecidable [25].
-However, if we add second-order propositional quantifiers, already the multiplicative fragment (MLL2) is undecidable [20].
-On the other hand, if we add a self-dual non-commutative multiplicative connective, the multiplicative fragment stays NP-complete [15] (this logic is called pomset logic [36] or BV [11, 8]), but the multiplicative exponential fragment is undecidable [41] (this logic is called NEL [12, 42, 13]).
+Finally, the multiplicative-additive-exponential fragment, i.e., full propositional linear logic (LL) is undecidable [27, 17, 18].
+However, if we add second-order propositional quantifiers, already the multiplicative fragment (MLL2) is undecidable [22].
+On the other hand, if we add a self-dual non-commutative multiplicative connective, the multiplicative fragment stays NP-complete [15] (this logic is called pomset logic [37] or BV [11, 8]), but the multiplicative exponential fragment is undecidable [42] (this logic is called NEL [12, 43, 13]).

-It was observed early on that the reachability problem for Petri nets [35] can be encoded into MELL [30].
-That problem has been shown to be decidable [27, 18, 28], but its precise complexity is still unknown.
-It is EXPSPACE-hard [26] and the known algorithms have runtimes that are not primitive recursive [24].
-It has been known for a long time that the reachability problem for Petri nets is equivalent to the reachability problem of vector addition systems with states (VASS) [37].
-Furthermore, it has been shown recently that the decidability problem of MELL is equivalent to the reachability problem for branching VASS [6], for which very recently a non-elementary lower bound has been found [22].
-More precisely, if MELL turns out to be decidable it will be at least TOWER-hard [22, Corollary 22].
+It was observed early on that the reachability problem for Petri nets [36] can be encoded into MELL [32].
+That problem has been shown to be decidable [29, 20, 30], but its precise complexity is still unknown.
+It is EXPSPACE-hard [28] and the known algorithms have runtimes that are not primitive recursive [26].
+It has been known for a long time that the reachability problem for Petri nets is equivalent to the reachability problem of vector addition systems with states (VASS) [38].
+Furthermore, it has been shown recently that the decidability problem of MELL is equivalent to the reachability problem for branching VASS [6], for which very recently a non-elementary lower bound has been found [24].
+More precisely, if MELL turns out to be decidable it will be at least TOWER-hard [24, Corollary 22].

-Since all known proofs [27, 18, 28, 37, 23] of the decidability of the reachability for Petri nets and VASS are very involved-in fact, the complete proof fills a textbook [37]-there is interest in the community in an alternative proof, which could be provided by a proof-theoretical proof of the decidability of MELL.
-The recent proposal by Bimbó [1] gives such a proof which is surprisingly simple.
-All the details could be given in less than ten pages.1
+Since all known proofs [29, 20, 30, 38, 25] of the decidability of the reachability for Petri nets and VASS are very involved-in fact, the complete proof fills a textbook [38]-there is interest in the community in an alternative proof, which could be provided by a proof-theoretical proof of the decidability of MELL.
+The recent proposal by Bimbó [3] gives such a proof which is surprisingly simple.
+All the details could be given in less than ten pages.

-However, an inspection of the proof by Bimbó [1] shows immediately that the same argument also works for the subexponential variant of MELL, denoted by MSELL, that is obtained by allowing not one but several pairs of the modalities ? and !, which are subject to a partial order relation.
-But that logic has recently been shown to be undecidable for the case of three pairs of ? and ! by Chaudhuri in [4].
-Furthermore, a minor variation of the argument in [1] (using results from [33]) would also allow to prove decidability of LL, which also known to be undecidable [25], as mentioned above.
+However, an inspection of the proof by Bimbó [3] shows immediately that the same argument also works for the subexponential variant of MELL, denoted by MSELL, that is obtained by allowing not one but several pairs of the modalities? and!, which are subject to a partial order relation.
+But that logic has recently been shown to be undecidable for the case of three pairs of? and! by Chaudhuri in [5].
+Furthermore, a minor variation of the argument in [3] (using results from [35]) would allow a proof of the decidability of LL, which known to be undecidable [27, 18], as mentioned above.